basanovase/basanovase.github.io/_posts/2023-01-23-seagull-spotter.md

-> 140 the Seagulls are clear visible.
+Greater than 140 the Seagulls are clear visible.